Illinois Tool Works Inc. (NYSE:ITW)

 ITW's international sales, and indirectly the share price, are partly benefiting from a fall in the greenback, but are not completely offsetting it.

-ITW vs USD
+ITW face au USD

 Illinois Tool Works' dividend fundamentals are therefore all quite good, but not extraordinary, apart from their age.
 The same goes for the sensitivity to the greenback.
 These different reasons make us consider ITW as a title to follow, to be followed very closely, but not yet as a buying opportunity.